time-organizer/client-web/README.md

 - Changing columns order ✓
 - Creating tasks ✓
 - Changing tasks order ✓
-- Creating labels for tasks
+- Creating labels for tasks ✓
 - Ability to invite other users to the board
 - Ability to assign other people to tasks
-- Creating new ToDo list integrated with the board
 - Displaying data on a custimisable dashboard with multiple widgets